Asymptotically Optimal Representation of Palindromic Structure: Introduction

-This paper studies the compression of the palindromic features of a string.
-We begin by showing $\Theta(n)$ bits lower and upper bounds for representing the palindromic features of any arbitrary string.
+The \emph{Manacher array} is a fundamental structure for palindrome processing.
+For each center $c$ (integer or half-integer), the Manacher array stores the radius of the longest palindrome mirrored around $c$.
+The array can be computed in linear time~\cite{man:75, Galil1976} and has become pervasive in string algorithms~\cite{Jeuring1994, Rubinchik2018, Charalampopoulos2022, Kosolobov2015}.

-Later, we discuss fundamental combinatorial properties that can be leveraged for an efficient compression using Lempel-Ziv.
-In particular, we show the relation between the Zimin word and the palindromic structure of the input using the {\em Palindromic Zimin Word} ($ZP$).
+Storing the Manacher array naively requires $\Ohs{n\log n}$ bits, even though $\Theta(n)$ bits are necessary (folklore; for example, see~\cite{Itzhaki2025}).
+This raises a natural and previously unresolved question: \emph{Can the Manacher array be encoded in $\Ohs{n}$ bits while still supporting efficient access?}

-The main result is a data structure of size $O(n/\log(n))$ words and $O(\logs{(n)})$ query time for querying maximal palindromes at position $i$ of any given string, assuming the word-RAM model with a machine word of size $w = \Omega(\log(n))$.
+Classical compression algorithms, such as Huffman coding~\cite{H-52}, the Lempel-Ziv family~\cite{LZ-76,LZ-85,MW-85,ZL-77}, and succinct data structures like bitvectors~\cite{Jacobson1989,Clark1997}, wavelet trees~\cite{GGV03,Navarro2012}, and FIDs~\cite{Raman2007}, provide a general framework for compact sequence representation.
+However, these do not exploit the specific combinatorial structure of palindromes.

-\begin{theorem} Let $S$ be a string of length $n$, and let $A$ be its corresponding Manacher array.
-There exists a data structure with a space complexity of $O\left(\frac{n}{\log n}\right)$ words that supports querying the maximal palindrome centered at any index $i$ in $O(\logs(n))$ time. \end{theorem}
+In this work, we study the compression of the Manacher array in the setting of compressed pattern matching, a line of research that has received significant recent attention~\cite{Kempa2023FOCS, Ganardi2022, Gawrychowski2024, Kempa2023SODA}.
+Whereas the cited prior work has focused on compressing the strings or patterns themselves, we instead target a derived combinatorial structure, aiming to compress it without sacrificing access efficiency.
+Our specific line of research also received attention; a preliminary version of this work appeared as a poster in DCC 2025~\cite{Itzhaki2025Poster} and a recent preprint~\cite{mieno2025palindromes} studies a related problem and obtains results of a similar flavor.

-\textbf{Technical Overview.} The paper is consisted of three main sections.
-The first of them shows that the Manacher array can always be represented using $O(n)$ bits, and that it is also a lower bound.
-The second section delves into the structure of palindromic arrays, showing the logarithmic growth of alphabet size, and the logarithmic occurrence of characters inside the Manacher array.
-The results in~\cref{s:alph} also establish the recursive structure of the Manacher array.
-The main result as provided in~\cref{s:fast-access} relies on the fact that the palindromes of a string either form a geometric progression, or form a period.
+\paragraph{Our contributions.} This paper studies the compression of the Manacher array of a string; we show a compact representation of the Manacher array that supports constant-time access.
+Our contribution is summarized in the following theorem:

-The algorithm presents a data structure that supports element access in $O(\logs{(n)})$ time and uses $O(n)$ bits of storage for certain arrays, specifically the Manacher array of a string without periodic palindromes.
-This structure is a read-only, array-based representation, facilitating efficient execution of the {\em access} operation.
+\begin{theorem} Let $S$ be a string of length $n$, and let $\mathsf{A}$ denote its Manacher array.
+The array $\mathsf{A}$ admits a lossless encoding of size $\Ohs{n}$ bits that supports element access in constant time. \end{theorem}